bradzacher/eslint-plugin-typescript/README.md

 ## Usage

-Add `eslint-plugin-typescript/parser` to the `parser` field and `typescript` to the plugins section of your `.eslintrc` configuration file.
-You can omit the `eslint-plugin-` prefix:
+Add `eslint-plugin-typescript/parser` to the `parser` field and `typescript` to the plugins section of your `.eslintrc` configuration file:

 ```json
 {